 It's good to get into the habit of reviewing your checking statements as you receive them to monitor your account activity and confirm everything is correct.
-However, sometimes the terms banks and financial institutions use can be confusing at times.
+However, sometimes the terms banks and financial institutions use can be confusing.
 You might have noticed different codes used by your bank on your checking statement items such as your debits and credits.
 One such bank code, the force pay item code, is for debits out of your account.

 Force Pay Codes